-- 1. If a student has a concern or complaint, the student should first seek resolution by communicating with a success coach. - In the event the matter is not resolved after communicating with a success coach, the student is encouraged to contact the executive director of student success, who will address the student's concern in an impartial manner.
+- 1. If a student has a concern or complaint, the student should first seek resolution by communicating with a student services advisor. - 2.
+In the event the matter is not resolved after communicating with a student services advisor, the student is encouraged to contact the executive director of student success, who will address the student's concern in an impartial manner.

-Executive Director of Student Success

-National American University

-5301 Mount Rushmore Rd.

-Rapid City, SD 57701

-Phone: (719) 590-8322 | Fax: (605) 394-4849
+Executive Director of Student Success National American University 5301 Mount Rushmore Rd.
+Rapid City, SD 57701 Phone: (719) 590-8322 | Fax: (605) 394-4849 studentconcerns@national.edu

-studentconcerns@national.edu